United Food and Commercial Workers

-The United Food and Commercial Workers International Union (UFCW) is a labor union representing approximately 1.3 million workers in the United States and Canada in industries including retail; meatpacking, food processing and manufacturing; hospitality; agriculture; cannabis; chemical trades; security; textile, and health care.
+The United Food and Commercial Workers International Union (UFCW) is a labor union representing approximately 1.2 million workers in the United States and Canada in industries including retail; meatpacking, food processing and manufacturing; hospitality; agriculture; cannabis; chemical trades; security; textile, and health care.
 UFCW is affiliated with the Canadian Labour Congress (CLC) and the AFL–CIO; it disaffiliated from the AFL–CIO in 2005 but reaffiliated in 2013.
 UFCW is also affiliated to UNI Global Union and the IUF.

 History

 The UFCW was created through the merger of the Amalgamated Meat Cutters and Butcher Workmen of North America (AMC) union and Retail Clerks International Union (RCIU), following the new union's founding convention in June 1979.
 William H. Wynn, president of the RCIU and one of the designers of the merger, became president of UFCW at the time of its founding.
 The merger created the largest union affiliated with the AFL–CIO.
 The UFCW continued to expand both by organizing and merging with several smaller unions between 1980 and 1998.
 In 1980, the Barbers, Beauticians and Allied Industries International Association merged with UFCW, followed a year later by the United Retail Workers Union (now Local 881).

-The UFCW held its first regular international convention in Montreal, Canada, in 1983.
+The UFCW held its first regular international convention in Montreal, Quebec, in 1983.
 The Insurance Workers' International Union also that year voted to have their 15,000 members join the UFCW.

 In 1986 the Canadian Brewery Workers Union merged with the UFCW.
 However, it was also during this time period that the UFCW leadership did not support the Austin, Minnesota meatpackers local (P-9) in its contract dispute with the Hormel Foods Corporation, the 1985–86 Hormel strike.
 The UFCW ultimately struck a deal with Hormel management, seized control of Local P-9, and removed the local union leaders, actions that dealt a blow to the credibility of the UFCW in the eyes of others in the larger labor movement.
 This dispute was the subject of the award-winning documentary, American Dream.

 In 1991 the 5,000 members of the Independent Food Handlers and Warehouse Employees Union in Rhode Island and Massachusetts merged with the UFCW to form Local 791.
 Bringing about the largest addition to the UFCW since its creation in 1979, on October 1, 1993, the Retail, Wholesale and Department Store Union, and their 100,000 members, merged with the UFCW, becoming the RWDSU District Council of the UFCW.